VolumeGraphics/license-info-printer/README.md

 The following arguments are required in order to run the license-info-printer CLI:

  - **productPackageJsonFile**: Path to your package.json file of your product.
 The `dependencies`, `devDependencies` and `optionalDependencies` fields in your `package.json` are all considered to be valid dependencies of your product.
  - **productNodeModulesPaths**: Path to all `node_modules` folder that your product depends on.
-Separate multiple folders with `;`
+Separate multiple folder paths with `;`
- - **licenseFilesPath**: Directory with your license files
+ - **licenseFilesPath**: Directory containing all your license files
- - **configFilePath**: Configuration file of license-to-document file.
-The config file is used to set valid licenses, set missing information or overwrite incorrect information of some modules.
-See **Config File** section.
+ - **configFilePath**: Location of the config file.
+It is used to set valid licenses, set missing information or overwrite incorrect information of some modules.
+See **config.json Structure** section.
  - **mustacheHtmlTemplate**: A html template file based on "mustache" template engine that is used to print your html-license file.
-See **Template** section.
+See **HTML template** section.
  - **errorLogFile**: File location of the error log file.
- - **documentFile**: File location of generated document.
+ - **documentFile**: File location of the generated html document.

 Console printings will notify you if an error occured.
 # Use as library